swagatika1999/TweetApp-Backend/README.md

 # TweetApp-Backend
-Tweet app is the replication of twitter like platform. peole can post tweet,like,comment on others tweet also.
+Tweet app is the replication of twitter like platform.

+people can post tweet,like,comment on others tweet also.